 The European Club Association (ECA) is the sole, independent body directly representing football clubs at European level.
-It replaces the G14 Group and the European Club Forum, both dissolved at the beginning of 2008.
-ECA was fully recognized by UEFA and FIFA in a formal memorandum of understanding, which was signed in January 2008.
+It replaces the G-14 Group and the European Club Forum, both dissolved at the beginning of 2008.
+ECA was fully recognised by UEFA and FIFA in a formal memorandum of understanding, which was first signed in January 2008.

-Throughout all our activities, we aim to be constructive and challenging in order to really deliver results so we can follow our motto and lead the way for football clubs in Europe.
+Throughout all our activities, we aim to be constructive and challenging in order to really deliver results so we can follow our motto "LEADING THE WAY FOR FOOTBALL CLUBS IN EUROPE".

 The founding members of the European Club Association were Manchester United FC (ENG), Chelsea FC (ENG), Real Madrid CF (ESP), FC Barcelona (ESP), Juventus (ITA), AC Milan (ITA), Olympique Lyonnais (FRA), FC Bayern München (GER), FC Porto (POR), AFC Ajax (NED), Rangers FC (SCO), RSC Anderlecht (BEL), Olympiacos FC (GRE), FC Kobenhavn (DEN), GNK Dinamo (CRO) and Birkirkara FC (MLT).